Evgeny Kuznetsov: Carolina Hurricanes

 On 8 March 2024, before playing a game with Hershey, Kuznetsov was traded by the Capitals to the Carolina Hurricanes in exchange for a 2025 third-round draft pick.
 In joining the Hurricanes, Kuznetsov posted 2 goals and 7 points through the final 20 regular season games.
 In helping the team reach the second round of the playoffs, Kuznetsov notched 4 goals and 6 points through 10 appearances.

 On 17 July 2024, the Hurricanes placed Kuznetsov on unconditional waivers for the purpose of mutually terminating his contract, under which Kuznetsov had one more season.
 After going unclaimed he officially ended his tenure with the Hurricanes and became a free agent the following day.

 SKA Saint Petersburg

 As a free agent, Kuznetsov returned to his homeland, Russia, to resume his career in the KHL, agreeing to a four-year contract with SKA Saint Petersburg on 31 July 2024.
 In the 2024–25 season, Kuznetsov led SKA as club captain, however was limited to just 39 regular season games through injury in notching 37 points.
 Following elimination in the first-round of the playoffs, Kuznetsov and SKA mutually agreed to terminate the remainder of his contract on 9 April 2025.

 Metallurg Magnitogorsk

-On October 1st, Kuznetsov opted to remain in the KHL, signing a one year contract with Metallurg Magnitogorsk.
+On October 1, Kuznetsov opted to remain in the KHL, signing a one-year contract with Metallurg Magnitogorsk.

+Sibir Novosibirsk

+On 8 August 2026, Kuznetsov announced that he had signed a one-year contract with HC Sibir Novosibirsk.